-

 Presentation

-The Curricular Unit Creative Processes has as its field of action the presentation to students of the main creative processes used in Communication and Advertising, encompassing in its area of ¿¿activity the main techniques for producing ideas that can be applied in the different supports used by brands in their strategy of global communication.
-This Curricular Unit is relevant in this cycle of studies called Degree in Applied Communication: Marketing, Advertising and Public Relations, as it provides students with the learning and application of the main creative techniques and development of their creativity applied to the area of ¿¿communication and advertising .
+The Creative Processes course introduces students to the main creative processes used in Communication and Advertising, encompassing the main idea-generation techniques applicable to the various media used by brands in their global communication strategies.
+This course is relevant to the Bachelor's Degree in Applied Communication: Marketing, Advertising, and Public Relations, as it provides students with the opportunity to learn and apply the main creative techniques and develop their creativity in the field of Communication and Advertising.

 -